Stuck Residents aka stowaways, lost souls, non-coaware identities, emotional parts, etc.

-Often there are people within multiple systems who are "stuck" inside of PTSD loops, painful memories, or not fully co-aware/coconscious who may be unable to interface with the Here & Now of external life in any way (even in terms of just being truly aware/cognizant of when it is and where your body is).
-This is almost always the case with newly discovered systems.
+Often there are people within multiple systems who are "stuck" inside of PTSD loops, painful memories, or not fully co-aware/coconscious who may be unable to interface with the Here & Now New of external life in any way (even in terms of just being truly aware/cognizant of when it is and where your body is).
+This is often the case with newly discovered DID/OSDD or traumatized systems.

 A great introduction to this topic is at We're so glad you could join us! in the United Front Boot Camp.
-The entire Boot Camp is for working on internal community, including onboarding "stowaways" or other stuck residents (also see Onboarding Residents (024) New - a podcast episode overview of onboarding system members who are stuck) so it's a great resource for working with one or more coconscious folks and building up a coconscious fronting group.
+The entire Boot Camp is for working on internal community, including onboarding "stowaways" or other stuck residents (also see Onboarding Residents (024) New - a podcast episode overview of onboarding system members who are stuck) so it's a great resource for working with one or more co-conscious New folks and building up a co-conscious fronting group.

-Note that you should get as many residents unstuck as possible before working on trauma directly.
+It's a good goal to get as many residents unstuck as possible before working on trauma directly, and this is part of the current treatment guidelines New.
 Folk may become re-stuck if they are retraumatized, but they will at least know what being in the Here & Now feels like and have a better idea of how to get there.
-Working on their individual trauma while folk are stuck is more likely to retraumatize them and may throw your whole system into a more dysfunctional state.
+Working on their individual trauma while folk are stuck is more likely to retraumatize them and may throw your whole system into a triggered state.